aFarkas/jMediaelement/readme.txt

 	- playlist rewrite
 	- native fullscreen in safari5
 	- fixed opera ended bug
-	- Inititializing a media in a display: none !important; area fixed
+	- Initiializing a media in a display: none !important; area fixed

 Changed from 1.0.x to 1.1:

 	Features with slightly API Changes (less configuration)
 	-----------------------------------------------------
-	All Usability - Cahnges are also API - Changes in most cases You on't have to change anything, except if you use the fullwindow-plugin you have to make small tweaks to your CSS.
+	All Usability - Changes are also API - Changes in most cases you won't have to change anything, except if you used the fullwindow-plugin you have to make small tweaks to your CSS.

 	- fullscreen plugin (usability): changed how we position the